Corset Care 101: How to Store Your Corset

 With the winter holiday season officially over, many of us are sorting through the accumulated rubble of our various gifts received and parties thrown.
-As for me, I also have been in the process of unpacking from my first move in four years, so as well as picking up a season’s worth of cocktail dresses from my dressing room floor, I have to sort and put away all my regular clothes, including my collection of corsets.
-There are several different ways to store a corset; today I’ll cover four basic ways, plus a bonus decorative storage method that I’ve always secretly wanted to try.
+As for me, I also have been in the process of unpacking from my first move in four years, so besides picking up a season’s worth of cocktail dresses from my dressing room floor, I have to sort and put away all my regular clothes, including my collection of corsets.
+There are several different ways to store a corset; today I’ll cover four basic ways, plus a bonus decorative storage method I’ve always secretly wanted to try.

 1. Laced and laid flat in a drawer

-This is perhaps the most simple and obvious solution.
+This is perhaps the simplest and most obvious solution.
 Between wearings, tighten the laces on your corset until its gap is fully closed.
 (Put one of the busk loops behind the stud side of the busk while fastening the others like normal; the tension will keep the busk from opening itself.)
 Tie off the excess lacing into a bow and then pull it straight up, tucking it inside the corset at the center back.
 Lay your corset flat in a drawer, stacking your collection but being careful not to place anything adjacent to a delicate fabric (such as a lace overlay) that might snag it (including the busk of another corset).
 You may also fold your corsets in thirds if your drawer is the wrong proportion for them to lay flat.
 Depending on the shape distribution and boning pattern, some corsets may not fold well.
 Alternatively, you can place them semi-upright in a bin instead of flat in a drawer.

 2. Rolled up and stored in a drawer or bin

 With your corset unlaced, roll your corset up around itself, starting with the stud side of the busk and leaving the fashion fabric facing outwards.
-When you get to the lacing gap, keep rolling but make sure you catch the ribbon loops at that point.
+When you get to the lacing gap, keep rolling, but make sure you catch the ribbon loops at that point.
 As with the previous method, the boning placement may affect how well your corset rolls, but the rolling shouldn’t cause any damage to the bones, even for long-term storage.

 If you are concerned about your fabric getting dirty or abraded (white corsets, lace overlays, rhinestone detailing, etc.), you may wish to protect it by then wrapping it in a corset bag, pillow case, or perhaps even the leg cut from a pair of nylons.
 I wouldn’t recommend storing all of your corsets wrapped if you have a lot of them, as it’ll be hard to tell them all apart if you can’t see the fabric clearly.